Gerbil1511/Bright-Futures/README.md

 ### Wireframes

 I designed the website using wireframes by utilising the Balsamiq software [Balsamiq](https://balsamiq.com/) as part of the User Design Skeleton process.
-I initially designed with mobile first-in mind which led to the desktop design.
+I initially designed with mobile first-in mind (as stated in the project learning outcomes) which then led to the desktop design.
 The design for small tablets reflects the mobile design and large tablets reflect the desktop design.

+The final design used in the site is not too distant froom the original concept, there are some position changes and tweaks, and overall I'm happy with the final outcome.

 **Mobile Wireframe**
 ![Mobile Wireframe](/documentation/images/mobile-wireframe.png)